 Help for Scottish Families

-Unfortunately the Family Weekend had again to be cancelled.
-We regret this so much as the weekend is a chance for families to spend time with one another in a relaxed friendly atmosphere.
-Children and parents alike meet with other families facing similar problems enabling them to share issues and learn from and support each other.
-Consultants have reported a noticeable positive attitude in their clinics.
-We are very grateful to these dedicated professional people who give up very valuable time-off to help ensure that parents have a better understanding of their child’s illness.
+We are extremely grateful to these dedicated professional people who give up their very valuable time-off to help ensure that parents have a better understanding of their child’s illness.
 It is always wonderful to watch the children’s faces enjoy the entertainment and crèche.
-The families have fantastic break and they also come away far more knowledgeable and far more relaxed.
-We have booked the next weekend for May 2022 and are hopeful that this much needed event will go ahead
+The families have a fantastic break and they also come away far more knowledgeable and far more relaxed.
+We have booked the next weekend for May 2025.

 Scottish Paediatric Renal & Urology Network (SPRUN)